Maintenance strategies: Which one should you choose?

 4. Reliability-centred maintenance (RCM)

 Reliability-centered maintenance (RCM) addresses the fact that failure is not always linear.
-RCM is a maintenance strategy that addresses this with an in-depth, highly involved process that seeks to analyze all the possible failure modes for each piece of equipment and customize a maintenance strategy for each individual machine.
+RCM is a highly-involved process that seeks to analyze all the possible failure modes for each piece of equipment and customize a maintenance plan for each individual machine.
 The ultimate goal of RCM is to increase equipment availability or reliability.

 RCM is very sophisticated, to the extent where it is not a realistic or necessary technique for every organization.
-It’s the territory of very mature maintenance teams who have mastered prevention, basic inspections, and predictive maintenance, and who have access to lots of existing data on their assets.
+It’s requires a very mature maintenance team that has mastered prevention, basic inspections, predictive maintenance, and has access to lots of existing data on their assets.

 Maintenance management strategies comparison chart

 Need a quick comparison of these four strategies?
-Check out the chart below for a quick rundown of each approach, as well as their pros and cons.
+Check out the chart below for a quick rundown of each approach.